Libra117/Libra117.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- [cite_start]Hua Luogeng Master Award (The only recipient in the institute), ICT CAS.
+- Hua Luogeng Master Award (The only recipient in the institute), ICT CAS.
-- [cite_start]National Scholarship for Undergraduates.
+- National Scholarship for Undergraduates.
-- [cite_start]*2023.07* National Gold Award in the 13th "Challenge Cup" National College Student Entrepreneurship Plan Competition.
+- *2023.07* National Gold Award in the 13th "Challenge Cup" National College Student Entrepreneurship Plan Competition.
-- [cite_start]*2023.05* Finalist & Meritorious Winner in the American Region Mathematical Contest in Modeling.
+- *2023.05* Finalist & Meritorious Winner in the American Region Mathematical Contest in Modeling.

 # 📖 Educations
-- [cite_start]*2024.09 - 2027.07 (Expected)*, Master in Computer Science and Technology, UCAS - ICT CAS.
+- *2024.09 - 2027.07 (Expected)*, Master in Computer Science and Technology, UCAS - ICT CAS.
-- [cite_start]*2020.09 - 2024.07*, Bachelor in Software Engineering (Artificial Intelligence), Northeastern University.
+- *2020.09 - 2024.07*, Bachelor in Software Engineering (Artificial Intelligence), Northeastern University.

 # 💬 Presentations
-- [cite_start]*2026.02*, Poster presentation at WSDM 2026, Boise, USA.
+- *2026.02*, Poster presentation at WSDM 2026, Boise, USA.
-- [cite_start]*2025.11*, Oral presentation at LASS Workshop of CIKM 2025, Seoul, South Korea.
+- *2025.11*, Oral presentation at LASS Workshop of CIKM 2025, Seoul, South Korea.
-- [cite_start]*2025.11*, Poster at the 13th National Conference on Social Media Processing, Wuhan, China.
+- *2025.11*, Poster at the 13th National Conference on Social Media Processing, Wuhan, China.